vEnhance/web.evanchen.cc/input/personal.md

 ---
-title: Personal/Hobbies
-header: Hobbies and trivia about myself
+title: Hobbies and trivia about myself
-menu-position: 40
 ---

 Some other places on the Internet you can find me: